debsouryadatta/bidsage/README.md

 55. Was stuck in the Knock email with Resend stuff.
 Firstly verifying the Namecheap domain following the Resend docs about Namecheap domain integration.
 Finally putting the bidsage@resend.debsouryadatta.me in the knock resend integration configurations to successfully send the emails.

-56. FInally deploying it to vercel, just putting the environment variables and done, also after getting the webiste link, putting the link in the console.cloud.google.com -> Credentials -> Authorized redirect URIs
+56. Finally deploying it to vercel, just putting the environment variables and done, also after getting the webiste link, putting the link in the console.cloud.google.com -> Credentials -> Authorized redirect URIs

 ### Deployment to VPS
 57. Copying the Dockerfile from the nextjs docs - https://nextjs.org/docs/pages/building-your-application/deploying
 58. Copying the docker-compose.yml file from Elliott Chong
-59. Updating the build command -> `"build": "npx prisma generate && next build",` Also updating the next config to ignore eslint, typescript during build and setting the output to standalone(required for nextjs docker)
+59. Updating the next config to ignore eslint, typescript during build and setting the output to standalone(required for nextjs docker)